Nia Sanchez: Miss Universe 2014

-Sanchez represented the United States at Miss Universe 2014 which was held January 25, 2015, at the U.S. Century Bank Arena at Florida International University in Doral, Miami, Florida and finished as first runner-up to Paulina Vega of Colombia.
+Sanchez represented the United States at Miss Universe 2014 on January 25, 2015, at the U.S. Century Bank Arena at Florida International University in Doral, Miami, Florida and was first runner-up to Paulina Vega of Colombia.
 Her national costume was a Vegas showgirl.

 2018–present: Media roles

-She hosted the documentary film Budget or Baller (2018) and co-hosted Miss Teen USA 2019 with Tim Tialdo.
+Sanchez hosted the documentary film Budget or Baller (2018) and co-hosted Miss Teen USA 2019 with Tim Tialdo.

 In January 2024, she launched a podcast called Hold My Crown with Nia Sanchez.
 On March 19, 2024, she began appearing in Bravo's reality television series The Valley (2024), a spin-off of Vanderpump Rules.
 The series follows the lives of five couples as they navigate parenthood, family, businesses and relationships.
 In May 2024, The Valley was renewed for a second season, with the entire cast returning.

 Personal life

 Sanchez is a fifth-degree black belt in taekwondo, which she began practicing when she was 8 years old.
 She was the first Miss USA ever featured on the cover of Tae Kwon Do Times.
 She also studied jazz and ballet for five years.
 After her high school graduation she spent time working as a nanny in Europe, and spent three months serving on a mission in Mexico.
 She acted in the roles of various Disney princess characters at Hong Kong Disneyland where she worked for seven months in 2012.

 Sanchez married actor Daniel Booko on October 17, 2015, in Temecula, California.
-Together they have four children.
-In 2024, the Bookos announced they are expecting their fourth child.
-On 5th June 2025, they welcomed their fourth child.
+She and Booko have four children, a son and three daughters together, including one set of identical twins.